 If we follow our body’s natural cues of when to go to sleep and wake up, we should maintain a balanced circadian rhythm.
 Any changes or disruption to this body clock can deprive us of deep sleep and impact our health.

-Setting a regular bedtime and waking up time each day is one of the best ways to keep our circadian rhythms balanced.
-As tempting as it can be to sleep in on weekends, this can throw off our body clock during the week.
+Setting a regular bedtime and wake time each day is one of the best ways to keep your circadian rhythm balanced.
+As tempting as it can be to sleep in on weekends, this can throw off your body clock during the week.

-Exposing ourselves to natural light in the day does more than just boost our energy, it also helps us to sleep better at night.
-Melatonin production is reduced when we are exposed to light, so getting outside, ideally in the sun, for a 20 minute stroll first thing in the morning is one of the most powerful ways to regulate our circadian rhythm and tell our brain that it’s time to start the day.
+Exposing yourself to natural light in the day does more than just boost your energy, it can also help you sleep better at night.
+Melatonin production is reduced when you're exposed to light, so getting outside, ideally in the sun, for a 20 minute stroll first thing in the morning is one of the most powerful ways to regulate your circadian rhythm and tell your brain that it’s time to start the day.
 If you can’t get outside, open your blinds or switch on a bright light.
-Melatonin release works like an elastic band, the more we suppress it by getting outside in the day, the more it rises in the dark to promote sleep.
+Melatonin release works like an elastic band - the more you suppress it by getting outside in the day, the more it rises in the dark to promote sleep.

-Overexposure to bright light, in particular electric and artificial blue lighting (the type that laptops, tablets and mobile phones emit) late at night disrupts the secretion of melatonin levels, tricking our brain into thinking it is still daytime and making us feel less tired.
+Overexposure to bright light, in particular electric and artificial blue lighting (the type that laptops, tablets and mobile phones emit) late at night disrupts the secretion of melatonin levels, tricking your brain into thinking it's still daytime and making you feel less tired.
 Dim your lights or use candles when the sun goes down, and set your screens to ‘night mode’ or ‘twilight’ a few hours before bed.
 Ideally, switch off screens 1 hour before bed and turn on aeroplane mode when you go to bed to avoid being tempted by notifications.

-Having an evening relaxation practice such as meditation, mindfulness or breathing exercises can help us get into a state of relaxation.
-This will not only help us to fall into a deep sleep, it can also help to reduce stress and quieten the thoughts and emotions we have built up throughout the day.
+Having an evening relaxation practice such as meditation, mindfulness or breathing exercises can get into a state of relaxation.
+This will not only help you fall into a deep sleep, it can also reduce stress and quieten the thoughts and emotions you've built up throughout the day.
 You can also try calming essential oils such as lavender, chamomile or ylang ylang in a diffuser or on your pillow.

-Heat can trigger wakefulness and decrease important, slow-wave and REM sleep stages, so try to keep your bedroom cool to ensure you will rest easier.
+Heat can trigger wakefulness and decrease important, slow-wave and REM sleep stages, so try to keep your bedroom cool to ensure you'll rest easier.

 Cortisol is produced in response to high intensity exercise.
-If you are having trouble sleeping, it may be a good idea to schedule higher intensity exercise in the morning or early afternoon to work with your natural cortisol curve.
+If you're having trouble sleeping, it may be a good idea to schedule higher intensity exercise in the morning or early afternoon to work with your natural cortisol curve.
 If you did want to do some gentle movement in the evenings, stick to yoga, pilates or a light stroll.
-Mindful movement can also incorporate breath-work and meditation, which can help promote relaxation, right before bed-time.
+Mindful movement can also incorporate breath-work and meditation, which can help promote relaxation right before bed-time.
 Learn more about stress management in this blog post.

-Sleep is so important for optimal health & wellbeing and not getting enough of good quality sleep can impact us both mentally and physically.
+Sleep is so important for optimal health and wellbeing and not getting enough of it can impact you both mentally and physically.
 Acknowledge the importance of sleep, what might be preventing you from getting enough of it and try to take steps to manage it so you can feel and perform at your best.